Check out some rad events below!

 Agnes Etherington Art Centre: History is Rarely Black or White Speaker Series

 This is an online speaker series on topics connected to the exhibition History Is Rarely Black or White.
-The three talks, in chronological order, are as follows:
+The two remaining talks, in chronological order, are as follows:

 - Fully Known: Cotton Production, Black History, and the Canadian Experience with Charmaine Nelson and Shannon Prince